vmascotte/Popcorn-Panic/README.md

 1. Download or clone this repo
 2. Open the folder in **Godot 4.2**
-3. In the Godot editor, run the `Level1.tscn` scene to start the game
+3. In the Godot editor, run the `Main.tscn` scene to start the game

-Levels are stored as individual scenes (`Level1.tscn`, `Level2.tscn`, and so on).
-Open a scene from the **FileSystem** dock to edit or test that level directly.
+This repository includes `Main.tscn` as a demo level.
+Additional stages can be added as separate `.tscn` files.
+Open any scene from the **FileSystem** dock to edit or test it directly.

 ---